The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Future Study

-To generalize beyond the $\mathbb{R}^N$ analogue of the ``Completely Dusty'' case, the combinatorics described in Section \ref{chap:computingdust} will need to be modified in order to accommodate additional intersection types created by $N$-cubes geometrically sharing corners, edges, faces, and $k$-dimensional face analogues for $3 < k < N$.
-However, we face a more fundamental problem with the current definition of ``Dust Type'', as it means that some Sierpi\'nski Carpet Modifications would change their classifications depending on which $\mathbb{R}^N$ they are embedded into:
+The traditional Menger Sponge will not meet the criteria for Theorem \ref{thm:alphaconnectedRN}, so its complex dimensions will need to be computed in a different way.
+To generalize beyond the $\mathbb{R}^N$ analogue of the ``completely dusty'' case, the combinatorics described in Section \ref{chap:computingdust} will need to be modified in order to accommodate additional intersection types created by $N$-cubes geometrically sharing corners, edges, faces, and $k$-dimensional face analogues for $3 < k < N$.
+However, we face a more fundamental problem with the current definition of ``dust type'', as it means that some Sierpi\'nski Carpet modifications would change their classifications depending on which $\mathbb{R}^N$ they are embedded into.
+An example of this phenomenon is shown in Figure \ref{fig:tetrislcarpet}.

-Since \cite[Lemma 2.2.31]{lapidusbook} states that the poles of $\tilde{\zeta}_A$ are invariant under choice of $\mathbb{R}^N$ to embed the set $A$ into (as long as $N \geq \dim(A)$), we believe that the classification of $A$ as a ``Dust Type'' should also be invariant.
-The author is actively researching this topic.
+Since \cite[Theorem 4.7.3]{lapidusbook} states that the poles of $\tilde{\zeta}_A$ are invariant under choice of $\mathbb{R}^N$ to embed the set $A$ into (as long as $N \geq \dim(A)$), we believe that the classification of $A$ as a ``dust type'' should also be invariant.
+We plan to address this issue in later work.

 \begin{ack} This paper is a continuation of work started in \cite{summerresearch} and \cite{mastersthesis}, advised by Dr. Sean Watson and Dr. Erin Pearse respectively.
-We would like to thank the Bill and Linda Frost Fund for their generous support of this work. \end{ack}
+We would like to thank the Bill and Linda Frost Fund for their generous support of this work.
+We thank the anonymous referees for taking the time to read the paper and give helpful feedback. \end{ack}